-The University expects all students to act with honesty and integrity in their studies and your attention is drawn to the following page: Academic is serious and any established misconduct can impact upon a student's progression, award and continuation of studies.
+The University expects all students to act with honesty and integrity in their studies and your attention is drawn to the following page: Academic Honesty @ RGU, which provides helpful guidance on this matter.
+Misconduct is serious and any established misconduct can impact upon a student's progression, award and continuation of studies.
 The University has processes to support students and in the event you are experiencing difficulties with your studies then you are encouraged to contact your Personal Tutor or Course Leader.